 - Commission-based pay – no sales, no pay

-All these are stress-contributing factors that can make this job, not so amazing for those who don’t want to deal with constant pressure.
+All these stress-contributing factors can make this job not so amazing for those who don’t want to deal with constant pressure.

 7) Possible Customer Lawsuits

 This is one thing that can hurt both your reputation and finances.
-Just like in many other business fields, customers nowadays tend to use lawsuits more when trying to settle disputes.
+Like in many other business fields, customers nowadays tend to use lawsuits more when settling disputes.

 You might be sued by a client, claiming negligence or misrepresentation.
 Although you are not responsible for what happens during the trip, your clients expect you to offer accurate trip information and advice.
 Having an insurance policy to cover such occurrences might ideally come in handy.